dnmfarrell/jp/README.md

     ]

     # terse but in the terminal
-    echo [1,2,3] | jp -b PRETTY=
+    echo [1,2,3] | jp -P
     [1,2,3]

-The INDENT variable is used to indent nested data when pretty printing.
-It is set to 2 spaces, but you can override it:
+The default indent for pretty printing is two spaces but you can override it with the -i option:

     echo '{"foo":[1,2,3]}' | jp
     {